Azure/aks-engine/docs/topics/windows.md

       },
 ```

-A dnsPrefix which forms part of the the hostname for your cluster (e.g. staging, prodwest, blueberry).
-The DNS prefix must be unique so pick a random name.
-In case you have not modified the dns prefix, it might error out.
+The DNS prefix provided is used to generate the hostname of the cluster (e.g. staging, prodwest, blueberry) and must be unique for each cluster deployment.

 #### Check that the cluster is up